seclution/frappe_app_template/instructions/_core/example_prompts.md

 "Hook into the `on_submit` event of `Sales Invoice` and send a notification."

-Codex updates `hooks.py` and adds the corresponding Python code under the app module.
+The agent updates `hooks.py` and adds the corresponding Python code under the app module.

 ---